CASE STUDY

 A fundraising prize tier built just for kids

-The team introduced a new incentive specifically for children: raise in $10 increments up to $150, and unlock extra prizes along the way, deliberately separate from the adult incentive structure.
-The ask was kept small and concrete: ask for $10.
+The team introduced a new incentive specifically for children, deliberately separate from the adult incentive structure.
+The ask was kept small and concrete: ask for $15.
 For families used to fundraising as a single household unit, it reframed the youngest participants as fundraisers in their own right.
+For every $15 that the 'cubs' raise, they earn an entry into a draw to win a Nintendo Switch.

 Lowering the bar to a first donation

 Alongside the kids' tier, the team revisited its broader incentive thresholds, looking for ways to give the historically non-fundraising majority an achievable target rather than a generic ask.
-The signature reward—a limited-edition teddy bear at $75 raised—remained the centrepiece, but the lower-tier asks gave participants more reasons to start fundraising at all, rather than skip it entirely.
+The signature reward, a limited-edition teddy bear at $75 raised, remained the centerpiece, but the lower-tier asks gave participants more reasons to start fundraising, rather than skip it entirely.

 Sharing more stories from the community

-Instead of drawing exclusively from Stollery's established pool of family ambassadors, the team built 2026's storytelling around the people actually registering and fundraising, including a staff member who joined the event for the first time and personally raised over $1,000 simply by asking.
+Instead of drawing exclusively from Stollery's established pool of family ambassadors, the team built 2026's storytelling around a larger pool of people actually registering and fundraising, including a staff member who joined the event for the first time and personally raised over $1,000 simply by asking.
 They mixed smaller, everyday stories with larger, life-changing stories to cover the broad base of reasons why people join.

 "We pulled from the people who were actually participating and let them tell their stories of why.
 Because anytime you talk to someone about a children's hospital, they know someone who either works there, or someone whose kid has been there."